 What is the essence of life?
 To serve others and to do good. — Aristotle

 Volunteer Services coordinates the activities of three main groups of volunteers: Adult Volunteers, College Students, and Teen Volunteers.
-Lifting the spirits of our patients and families is what the volunteer program is all about.
+And lifting the spirits of our patients and families is what the volunteer program is all about.

 Now taking applications for: